antoineleeman/fast-SLS/README.md

 - Casadi (tested with casadi-3.6.4-osx_arm64-matlab2018b )

 Only for performance comparison:
-- Mosek, Gurobi, Yalmip (tested with Version 22-June-2023)
+- Yalmip (tested with Version 22-June-2023)
+- Mosek (tested with Version 10.3)
+- Gurobi (tested with Version 1003)

 ## Installation
 1. Download and install MATLAB from the [official website](https://www.mathworks.com/products/matlab.html).